bfranx62/Ironhack-EDA-Project/README.md

 Knowing whether there is a difference in bounce rates between the original site setup and the setup being tested will help us know whether the setup being tested works more efficiently at moving customers through the online process.
 If the process being tested is more effective in that way, it should be continued.

 To test that difference, we will run another chi-square test to examine the difference (and its statistical significance) between the test and control group.
 In order to do that, we first need to get a list of clients/visitors who never progressed past the initial phase of the online process.

 After collecting a list of visit IDs in which the visitor "bounced," we can use that list to create a new column in our data frame marking those visits that resulted in a "bounce."
 This indicator column will be treated as a boolean and tested against visit variation, which indicates whether a client was experiencing the test or control process in that visit.

 By just looking at the value counts, we see that about 1/6th, or 12.5% of visits resulted in a bounce, which is fairly alarming.

-When comparing the proportion of bounces in the control versus the test group, we see that the control group experienced a bounce roughly 24% of the time, where the test group only experienced bounces 14% of the time.
+When comparing the proportion of bounces in the control versus the test group, we see that the control group experienced a bounce roughly 24% of the time, whereas the test group only experienced bounces 14% of the time.
 That's a sizeable difference.

 After running a chi-square test, we see that the p-value is incredibly low, leading us to reject our null hypothesis again and conclude that the changes made and tested by the test group have a noticeable and statistically significant impact on bounce rate.
 If a lower bounce rate is desirable, the updated process should probably replace the current one.